Table of Contents

 Google doesn’t just reward the highest bidder; it also rewards the quality of ads.
 This means your ad must be:

-- Relevant to the search words that users are typing into the Google Machine
+- Relevant to the search words that users are typing into Google

 - Likely to get clicked on (high expected CTR)

-- Sending users to a useful landing page that is closely related to the keyword (so no bait-and-switch tactics, sorry!)
+- Sending users to a useful landing page that is closely related to the keyword (no bait-and-switch tactics!)

 Factor 3: Target Audience and Settings